os-climate/witness-core/README.md

 ## Overview

 This package contains the following disciplines:
-* agiculture, to determine the area taken by food to feed humanity
+* agriculture, to determine the area taken by food to feed humanity
 * resources (coal, gas, oil, uranium), to evaluate to quantity left and the extraction price of resources.
 * carboncycle, to take into account the natural cycle of carbon
 * carbonemissions, to evaluate the quantity of CO2 emitted